Diogo Costa: Youth

-2021–Present: Senior career
+Senior

 Costa was called up to the senior team for the first time on 26 August 2021, for 2022 FIFA World Cup qualifiers against the Republic of Ireland and Azerbaijan and a friendly with Qatar.
 He made his debut on 9 October against the last of those opponents, in a 3–0 victory at Algarve Stadium.
 Costa was chosen as the first-choice goalkeeper by the head coach Fernando Santos for the 2022 FIFA World Cup qualification play-offs, relegating usual starter Rui Patrício to the bench.
 On 24 March, at his club ground, he played his first competitive game in a 3–1 win over Turkey in the play-off semi-finals; he featured again five days later in a 2–0 victory over North Macedonia that sealed a place for the tournament.

 Costa was called up for the final 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 25 November, he played his first World Cup match, a 3–2 group stage win against Ghana.
 This made him the youngest Portuguese goalkeeper to play in a major international tournament, at age 23.
-He played every minute of the campaign, as they were knocked out of the tournament after losing in the quarter-finals to Morocco, where he misjudged a cross when coming for the ball, and Youssef En-Nesyri headed the only goal of the game.
+However, Costa had a difficult game, nearly costing his team's match in injury time.
+While setting the ball down on the pitch, Costa prepared to kick the ball out of the box, but he did not know that Ghana striker Iñaki Williams was lurking behind him, as Williams proceeded to charge forward and steal the ball, he ended up slipping while being challenged by Costa, leading Portugal's defence to clear the ball and seal the victory.
+He still played every minute of the campaign, as they were knocked out of the tournament after losing in the quarter-finals to Morocco, where he misjudged a cross when coming for the ball, and Youssef En-Nesyri headed the only goal of the game.
+Despite a difficult World Cup, Costa retained his place under new manager Roberto Martínez, on the UEFA Euro 2024 qualifiers, helping Portugal keep a clean sheet in the 9–0 home defeat of Luxembourg during the same phase on 11 September 2023, their biggest win in international history.
+He finished the qualifying campaign, keeping nine clean sheets out of ten matches, only conceding two goals against Slovakia in a 3–2 home win on 13 October, with Portugal topping their qualifying group, and setting a new national team record of 10 consecutive wins.